panubo/docker-postgres/README.md

 # PostgreSQL Docker Images

-These Docker images for PostgreSQL include a few improvements to the offical images.
+These Docker images for PostgreSQL include a few improvements to the official images.